 \subsection{IMGEP Implementation}

 We employ an Intrinsically Motivated Goal Exploration Process (IMGEP) algorithm, as outlined in Algorithm \ref{alg:imgep}.
-The IMGEP implementation used here iteratively samples target behavioural descriptors as goals, then searching for Flow Lenia parameters that lead to these goals (using mutations over known parameters that are closest to these goals).
-This progressively leads to discovering and illuminating Flow Lenia simulations that are diverse in that space of descriptors (here system-level metrics).
+The IMGEP implementation used here iteratively samples target behavioral descriptors as goals, then searching for Flow-Lenia parameters that lead to these goals (using independent per-dimension Gaussian noise over known parameters that are closest to these goals).
+This progressively leads to discovering and illuminating Flow-Lenia simulations that are diverse in that space of descriptors (here system-level metrics).
 Our parameter space includes parameters related to kernels, growth functions and local rules, along with environmental factors such as the strength of diffusion and mutation rate.

 To address the computational intensity of long-term simulations, we utilized parallel simulations with reduced grid sizes, exploring a broader range of configurations within computational constraints.